 For information on additional University of Texas at Austin Scholarships please visit Texas Scholarships.

-The Office of Student Financial Services (OSFS) offers various forms of financial assistance to students attending The University of Texas at Austin.
-The OSFS offers two types of financial aid awards: (1) gift aid, which includes grants and scholarships, and (2) self-help aid, which includes the College Work-Study Program and long-term loans.
+The Office of Financial Aid offers various forms of financial assistance to students attending The University of Texas at Austin.
+The Office of Financial Aid offers two types of financial aid awards: (1) gift aid, which includes grants and scholarships, and (2) self-help aid, which includes the College Work-Study Program and long-term loans.

-To apply for financial aid, students must submit a Free Application for Federal Student Aid (FAFSA) available from the Office of Student Financial Services.
+To apply for financial aid, students must submit a Free Application for Federal Student Aid (FAFSA) available from the Office of Financial Aid.
 Applications must be submitted each year the student seeks financial aid.

 Additional Financial Resources